Climate Change

 How is climate change impacting the lives of refugees and displaced people?

-For example, recurring storms and floods in conflict areas add to the burden on affected people and governments, leaving them no room to recover.
+Recurring storms and floods in conflict areas add to the burden on affected people and governments, leaving them no room to recover.
 In turn, conflict may increase vulnerability to disasters – limiting the availability of safe places to shelter and basic infrastructure to respond.
 Fear of targeted attacks can also leave displaced people exposed to the elements.

 What does the future of climate change look like?

 Over the past 50 years, there has been a five-fold increase in weather-related disasters.
 Climate change and increasingly extreme weather events have caused a surge in natural disasters, disproportionately impacting poorer countries.
-More than 91% of deaths related to natural disasters occurred in developing countries.

 How is UNHCR addressing climate change and disaster-related displacement?